Pensions news update

 Download

-The DfE has launched a consultation on various miscellaneous amendments to the TPS.
-The most important is a ‘re-balancing’ of employee contributions.
-The contribution rate set for the TPS was 9.6 per cent from 2014.
-The bands have got out of line down the years because pay increases were lower than CPI (the indexation mechanism for the bands) and currently only brings in 9.45 per cent.
+The Department for Education recently held a consultation on proposed amendments to the Teachers’ Pension Scheme regulations.
+This included changes to the member contribution rates to make sure the scheme was bringing in an average 9.6 per cent.
+The bands have got out of line down the years because pay increases were lower than CPI (the indexation mechanism for the bands) and prior to April 2025 only brought in 9.45 per cent.

-The 2025 increase for TPS pensions in payment from April 2025 is expected to be 1.7 per cent, in line with the September 2024 increase in the Consumer Prices Index.
+The April 2025 increase for TPS pensions in payment has been confirmed as 1.7 per cent, in line with the September 2024 increase in the CPI.

 Teachers’ Pension Scheme Age Discrimination Cases (McCloud) - summary